-2.For Flash devices: injecting negative current on any of the analog input pins significantly reduces the accuracy of any conversion being performed on any analog input.
-Analog pins of ST72F324 devices can be protected against negative injection by adding a Schottky diode (pin to ground).
+5. The analog inputs of ROM devices are designed to be negative current tolerant.
+On Flash devices, injecting negative current on any of the analog input pins significantly reduces the accuracy of any conversion being performed on any analog input.

+Analog pins can be protected against negative injection by adding a Schottky diode (pin to ground).
 Injecting negative current on digital input pins degrades ADC accuracy especially if performed on a pin close to the analog input pins.
-Any positive injection current within the limits specified for $I{INJ(PIN)}$ and $\Sigma I{INJ(PIN)}$ in Section 12.9 does not affect the ADC accuracy.
+Any positive injection current within the limits specified for $I{INJ(PIN)}$ and $\Sigma I{INJ(PIN)}$ in Section 12.8 does not affect the ADC accuracy.